-To help keep our patients’ and HM data safe, the IT security team will begin sending phishing email drills in September.
+To help keep our patients’ and HM data safe, the IT security team is sending phishing email drills on a regular basis.
 A phishing email is disguised to look like an email from a familiar sender or someone you trust, but with the intent of disrupting computer systems and/or stealing sensitive data.
 Phishing drills will be held at random times, so be alert, be vigilant and help protect HM.

 These emails are designed to trick you.
 If you click on a link/attachment in the phishing drill, you will see a Teachable Moments page with tips on how to identify a future phish.